-Another intriguing fact about mined diamonds is that they weren’t a popular commodity for engagement rings until the early 1900s, when diamond corporation De Beers first ran their “A Diamond is Forever” advertising campaign, executed by ad agency N.W.
+Another intriguing fact about mined diamonds is that they weren’t a popular commodity for engagement rings until the early 1900s when diamond corporation De Beers first ran their “A Diamond is Forever” advertising campaign, executed by ad agency N.W.
 Ayer.
 This campaign is known as one of the most successful campaigns because it created demand out of a non-existent market.
 Today, this psychological necessity has continued to be practiced by the majority of couples.

 A common misconception is that coal is correlated with diamond formation.
 Coal is also made of carbon, which makes sense why there would be confusion.
 However, it also includes many other substances, making it a sedimentary rock.
-Coal originates from plant debris, fungi and even bacteria.
-The impurities alone prevent coal from becoming a diamond.
-It is also rarely buried to depths greater than two miles, which makes it very unlikely that it would have been moved from the crust down to such an extreme depth.
-Instead, the carbon source for diamonds is most likely carbon trapped in earth’s interior.
+Coal originates from plant debris, fungi, and even bacteria.
+The impurities alone prevent coal from becoming a rough diamond.
+It is also rarely buried to depths greater than two miles, which makes it very unlikely that it would have been moved from the earth’s crust down to such an extreme depth.
+Instead, the carbon source for diamonds is most likely carbon trapped in the earth’s interior.

 About Lab Diamonds

 Are lab diamonds real?
-Yes, lab diamonds are the same as mined diamonds, except they are grown in a lab instead of mined from the earth.
-They are made of a crystallized carbon structure, which means they have the same chemical, physical and optical properties as mined diamonds.
+Yes, lab diamonds are the same as mined diamonds, except they are grown in a lab instead of mined from the deep earth.
+They are made of a crystallized carbon structure, which means they have the same chemical, physical, and optical properties as mined diamonds.
 The only difference between lab diamonds and mined diamonds is their origin.

 Lab diamonds are created under the same conditions as mined diamonds, which is why each one will turn out completely different.
 Due to this, they are graded on the same 4Cs of Diamond Quality.
 This grading system rates a stone’s overall quality, which determines how much a diamond is worth.

-How Lab Diamonds are Made
+How are Lab Diamonds Made?

 About Diamond Alternatives

-The most superior diamond alternative on the market is the Nexus Diamond™ alternative, which most closely simulates the look, feel and wear of a flawless mined diamond, with two exceptions- it costs significantly less and is perfect in every way.
+The most superior diamond alternative on the market is the Nexus Diamond™ alternative, which most closely simulates the look, feel, and wear of a flawless mined diamond, with two exceptions- it costs significantly less and is perfect in every way.
 Nexus Diamonds are made of a proprietary formula and patented coating material which causes them to reflect light at a much closer rate to diamonds than all other simulants.
-The final product is a stone that is harder, heavier and less porous than other alternative stones, making it much more similar to a colorless, flawless diamond.
+The final product is a stone that is harder, heavier, and less porous than other alternative stones, making it much more similar to a colorless, flawless diamond.

-How Nexus Diamond™ Alternatives are Made
+Formation of Nexus Diamond™ Alternatives

-The diamond simulant creation process begins similar to the lab diamond process.
+The diamond simulant creation process begins similarly to the lab diamond process.
 A proprietary blend of elements is heated to extreme temperatures.
 The elements then reach a molten state.
 The next step is to carefully cool the molten matrix in controlled stages that allow crystals to form.
 This is one of the most critical phases in creating diamond simulants.
 If cooled too slowly, crystals will not form; if cooled too quickly, crystals will shatter.

 Following the cooling stage, a solid object containing both crystallized and non-crystallized material will be left.
 The crystals are a hard, heavy, dense material that closely resembles the look of an uncut diamond crystal.
 The crystals are inspected for quality in a similar way to how rough diamonds are inspected and graded using the 4Cs.